houstoncardinal/nurse-scribe-swift/IMPLEMENTATION_COMPLETE.md

-# 🎉 NovaCare - Implementation Complete!
+# 🎉 Raha - Implementation Complete!

 ## ✅ All 8 Major Features Successfully Implemented

-Your NovaCare application has been transformed into a **fully functional, HIPAA-ready AI documentation system** with all requested features completed:
+Your Raha application has been transformed into a **fully functional, HIPAA-ready AI documentation system** with all requested features completed:

 ### 🚀 **Completed Features:**